 - Painful, stinging, or burning urination (dysuria)

-- Frequent urination (more than 8 times per day)
+- Urinary frequency (more than 8 times per day)

-- Urgent, immediate need to urinate, even after emptying the bladder
+- Immediate and urgent need to urinate, even after emptying the bladder

 Another complication of IC is the possibility of bladder ulcers.
-IC causes inflammation in the bladder, which may lead to ulcers in some patients.
+IC causes inflammation in the bladder, which may lead to ulcers in some patients, called Hunner’s ulcers.

 Symptoms may sometimes worsen during your period, or as a result of stress.
 The symptoms may also be aggravated by certain foods or drinks.

 Although signs and symptoms of IC may resemble those of urinary incontinence or a chronic urinary tract infection, there’s usually no infection.
 However, symptoms may worsen if a person with IC gets a urinary tract infection.
 The more severe cases of interstitial cystitis/painful bladder syndrome can affect your life and your loved ones.
 Some people with interstitial cystitis/painful bladder syndrome have other health issues such as irritable bowel syndrome, fibromyalgia, and other chronic pain syndromes.